aws-samples/amazon-comprehend-custom-entity-recognizer-api-example/README.md

 ### Prerequisites

 1. Please go through this [blog](https://aws.amazon.com/blogs/machine-learning/announcing-the-launch-of-amazon-comprehend-custom-entity-recognition-real-time-endpoints/) which tells how to build an Amazon Comprehend custom entity recognition model and set up an Amazon Comprehend Custom Entity Recognition real time endpoint for synchronous inference.
-I have used the same to train my model and generate the endpoint which is used in the lambda function.You can create your own custom model and endpoints using your own training data also by folowwing above blog.
+I have used the same to train my model and generate the endpoint which is used in the lambda function.You can create your own custom model and endpoints using your own training data also by following above blog.

 2. Please go through the tutorial documentation [link](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-lambda.html), which depicts on how to create an Lambda proxy integration with Amazon API gateway.
 Lambda function code is shared in 'code' folder.